 After receiving a diagnosis of Idiopathic Pulmonary Arterial Hypertension in 2004, Charity served as the national spokesperson for the Pulmonary Hypertension Association (PHA), working to raise awareness, increase federal research funding, expand stem cell research, and promote preventative and alternative medicine.
 In September 2009, she received a double lung transplant at the Cleveland Clinic in Ohio.
 After complications from rejection, she received a second double lung transplant in January 2012.

-Since receiving her transplant, Charity has shared her amazing story and vocal talents at numerous conferences and events around the country, including: TEDxMidAtlantic in Washington, D.C.; TEDMED 2010 in San Diego, CA; the 6th National Learning Congress on Organ Donation in Dallas, TX; and the EG Conference in Monterrey, CA. Charity was named a Glamour Hero in October 2005, and she has been featured on CBS This Morning, CNN with Dr. Sanjay Gupta, TED.com, The Huffington Post, The Washington Post, and BBC Radio.
-Her performances have been broadcast around the world on CBS, CNN, BBC, FOX, MSNBC, PBS, C-SPAN and NPR.
+Since receiving her transplant, Charity has shared her amazing story and vocal talents at numerous conferences and events around the country, including: TEDxMidAtlantic in Washington, D.C.; TEDMED 2010 in San Diego, CA; the 6th National Learning Congress on Organ Donation in Dallas, TX; and the EG Conference in Monterrey, CA. Charity was named a Glamour Hero in October 2005, and she has been featured on NPR Weekend Edition with Scott Simon, CBS This Morning, CNN with Dr. Sanjay Gupta, TED.com, The Huffington Post, The Washington Post, and BBC Radio.

 Charity was raised in Denver, CO with her 10 brothers and sisters.
 She later studied music at the Peabody Institute at Johns Hopkins University and the Franz Liszt Academy of Music in Budapest, Hungary, where she was a Fulbright Scholar.
 She currently resides with her husband in Washington, DC.